-Have you ever imagined how it would be like to become an Au Pair in Netherlands?
-Living your Au Pair adventure in a country like Netherlands will give you the opportunity to learn more than one language and discover the country's culture background.
+Have you ever imagined how it would be like to become an au pair in Netherlands?
+Living your au pair adventure in a country like the Netherlands will give you the opportunity to learn more than one language and discover the country's cultural background.

 Depending on the part of the country you live, you will be able to improve your Dutch, English or your German.
 So don't miss the opportunity to find your Host Family now!

-- Requirements for Becoming an Au Pair in Netherlands
+- Requirements to become an au pair in Netherlands

 - Visa Requirements

 Au Pair in Netherlands - At a Glance